 Married with two daughters.
 Mark and Michelle will forever call Montana their home.
 They were both born and raised in Missoula.

 VOLUNTEER ACTIVITIES – Mark is also a Board Member with 5 Valley Off-Roaders and a Coach for Missoula Youth Football (MYF).
 Michelle helps when able to.

 HOBBIES – They enjoy their camping trips, family vacations, Off-Road Racing, 4 Wheeling and spending time with their friends and Family

-WHY BOL – Due to their own personal experiences, they are part of Buckets of Love.
-Through their passion, they hope to make a difference so no one else has to experience the same situations they have gone through.
-They have a commitment to doing good for the whole and helping those who need it
+WHY BOL – Due to their own personal experiences, they are a part of Buckets of Love.
+Through their passion, they hope to make a difference so that no one else has to experience the same situations they have gone through.
+They have a commitment to doing good for the whole and helping those who need it.

 Addiction Research Liaison

 Married to Kim Cummins for 23 years, 3 grandchildren, 3 dogs & 3 cats

 ORGANIZATIONS – Buckets of Love, Inc.